Pet Vision

 Many pets will become less confident in new environments, like the dog park or groomer.
 They may also sleep more because they don’t feel comfortable venturing out on their own.
 Pets may stay closer to you throughout the day because it gives them an “orientation.”
 They may be hesitant in bright or dim light conditions or if the lighting suddenly changes (e.g. “freeze” when the lights are turned off).
 Some pets will also trip on small objects on the ground or on stairs.

 Many conditions causing your pet to have decreased vision are treatable.
 It’s important to determine the underlying cause of pet vision loss.
-A full ophthalmic examination with a veterinary ophthalmologist (Dr. Davis) is the best way to do this.
+A full ophthalmic examination with one of our veterinary ophthalmologists (Dr. Davis or Dr. Latham) is the best way to do this.
 After the exam, we will discuss the cause of vision loss and treatment options.

-We would love to meet your pets and talk with you about any eye condition your pet may have.
+We would love to meet your pet and talk with you about any eye condition your pet may have.
 Come visit us!